navatharaagi/AWS-SysOps-Docs/README.md

   - Two different types of SSD volumes: io1 and gp2
   - gp2 – General Purpose (default)

-7.Monitoring RDS for Performance and Availability Amazon RDS – Monitoring Metrics
+#### 7.Monitoring RDS for Performance and Availability
--CPUUtilization
+- Amazon RDS – Monitoring Metrics
-    Percentage of CPU utilization
+  - CPUUtilization : Percentage of CPU utilization
--DatabaseConnections
-    Number of connections that we have at a given point in time -DiskQueueDepth
+  - DatabaseConnections : Number of connections that we have at a given point in time
-    Number of read/write requests waiting to access the disk -FreeableMemory
+  - DiskQueueDepth : Number of read/write requests waiting to access the disk
-    Amount of available RAM
+  - FreeableMemory : Amount of available RAM
--FreeStorageSpace
-    Amount of available storage space
+  - FreeStorageSpace : Amount of available storage space
--SwapUsage
+  - SwapUsage :
-    When data is stored in memory on disk
+    - When data is stored in memory on disk
-    Increase in this usually has to do with running out of available RAM -ReadIOPS/WriteIOPS
+    - Increase in this usually has to do with running out of available RAM
+  - ReadIOPS/WriteIOPS:
-    IOPS represent the number of I/O operations completed per second If we don’t have enough IOPS, performance will slow down -ReadLatency/WriteLatency
+    - IOPS represent the number of I/O operations completed per second
+    - If we don’t have enough IOPS, performance will slow down
+  - ReadLatency/WriteLatency
-    Average amount of time taken per disk I/O operation (input/output) Higher latency can be solved with more IOPS -ReadThroughput/WriteThroughput
+    - Average amount of time taken per disk I/O operation (input/output)
+    - Higher latency can be solved with more IOPS
+  - ReadThroughput/WriteThroughput
-    Average number of bytes read or written to or from disk per second
+    - Average number of bytes read or written to or from disk per second

-8.Monitoring ElastiCache for Performance and Availability Monitoring ElastiCache
+#### 8.Monitoring ElastiCache for Performance and Availability
+Monitoring ElastiCache
 -ElastiCache supports two engines:
     Memcached